Guidance from government to assist local authority preparedness for exiting the European Union (EU).

 - Citizens’ rights: UK and Irish nationals in the Common Travel Area

-- EU Settlement Scheme: community leaders toolkit
+- EU Settlement Scheme: local authority and community leader toolkit

 - EU Settlement Scheme: employers toolkit